gwillz/rest-cli/README.md

 - more doc comments
 - better readme docs
 - interpolating `{{$shared name}}` in environment files

-Output options:
-- Simpler options, match the rest-client ones:
-  - full: response status, header, body
-  - header: response status, headers
-  - body: response body
-  - exchange: request slug + header + body, response status + header + body

-I think for full/header/body the request slug should still be present.
-But instead it should be piped into the stdout.
-One is then able to bash pipe the response data wherever they please without the noise.

 Per-request settings:
   - escaped unicode